softwaresaved/international-survey/README.md

 The repository is also archived on zenodo: https://doi.org/10.5281/zenodo.1194668.
 If you want to cite this work and need a citation in a specific format, you can use the citation service on the zenodo.

+The citation for the 2018 version is:
+[TODO]

-The citation for the current archived version is:
+The citation for the 2017 version is:
 > Olivier Philippe, Martin Hammitzsch, Stephan Janosch, Anelda van der Walt, Ben van Werkhoven, Simon Hettrick, … Scott Henwood.
 (2018, March 27). softwaresaved/international-survey: Public release for 2017 results (Version 2017-v1.1).
 Zenodo. http://doi.org/10.5281/zenodo.1406215